zinzy/zinzy.website-v2/_notes/Ideas can change.md

 ---
 title: "Ideas can change"
-excerpt: "Note to self"
+excerpt: "... and that's exactly what makes them so great"
+category: "Evergreen"
 ---
 You forget this sometimes, and it has gotten you into a serious pickle on some occassions.
-Changing

 ## Prompts
 When you forget that ideas can change, ask yourself the following questions: